 Component Step Interval/How often?
-Output Relays Please check the Output Relays via Test menu Force/Disarm (please see chapter Service) Each 1-4 years, according to ambience conditions.
+Output Relays Please check the Output Relays via Test menu Force/Disarm (please see chapter Service) Every 1-4 years, depending on ambient conditions.
 Digital Inputs Please supply a voltage to the Digital Inputs and control if the appropriate status signal appears.
-Each 1-4 years, according to ambience conditions.
+Every 1-4 years, depending on ambient conditions.
 Current plugs and Current measurements Please supply testing current to the Current measurement inputs and control the displayed measure values from the unit.
-Each 1-4 years, according to ambience conditions.
+Every 1-4 years, depending on ambient conditions.
 Voltage plugs and Voltage measurements Please supply testing current to the Voltage measurement inputs and control the displayed measure values from the unit.
-Each 1-4 years, according to ambience conditions.
+Every 1-4 years, depending on ambient conditions.
 Analog Inputs Please feed analog signals into the measurement inputs and check if the displayed measure values match.
-Each 1-4 years, according to ambience conditions.
-Analog Outputs Please check the Analog Outputs via Test menu Force/Disarm (please see chapter Service) Each 1-4 years, according to ambience conditions.
-Battery Readout the clock of the unit.
-Generally after 10 years at the earliest.
-Switch of the unit de-energized for a short moment (>20s).
+Every 1-4 years, depending on ambient conditions.
+Analog Outputs Please check the Analog Outputs via Test menu Force/Disarm (please see chapter Service) Every 1-4 years, depending on ambient conditions.
+Battery The device checks the battery as part of its Self-Supervision, therefore no dedicated testing activities are required.
+If the battery is low, the System LED flashes red/green, and an error code is generated (see Troubleshooting Guide).
+In general the battery lasts more than 10 years.
 Exchange by manufacturer.
-Advice, the battery serves as buffering of the clock Reset the unit. (real time clock).
-There's no impact of the functionality of the unit if Please check if the clock ran onwards correctly. the battery breaks down in addition to the buffering of the clock while the unit is in de-energized condition.
+Notice: The battery serves as buffering of the clock (real time clock).
+There's no impact on the functionality of the device if the battery breaks down, except for the buffering of the clock while the unit is in de-energized condition.
 Self-monitoring contact Switch of the auxiliary supply of the unit.
-Each 1-4 years, according to ambience conditions.
-The Selt-monitoring contact has to dropout now.
+The Self-monitoring contact has to dropout now.
 Please switch on the auxiliary supply again.
+Every 1-4 years, depending on ambient conditions.
 Mechanical mounting of the unit of the cabinet door Check the torque related to the specification of the Installation chapter.
 With each maintenance or yearly.
 Torque of all cable connections Check the torque related to the specification of the Installation chapter which describes the hardware modules.
 With each maintenance or yearly.

-We recommend to excecute an protection test after each 4 years period.
-This period can be extended to 6 years if a function test is excecuted latest each 3 years.
+We recommend to execute an protection test after each 4 years period.
+This period can be extended to 6 years if a function test is executed at least every 3 years.